1. Home

 • Insulating your water heater and lowering its temperature to 120 degrees Fahrenheit

-Steps like that will help keep the treated air inside your home at the same temperature for longer, making it more comfortable.
-That will also help your heater and air conditioning system run more efficiently, which lowers your carbon footprint and your energy bills.
+Steps like that will help keep the conditioned air inside your home at the same temperature for longer, making it more comfortable.
+That will also help your heater and air conditioning system run less, lowering your carbon footprint and your energy bills.

-Since different materials and depths of materials have different levels of efficiency, it's always a good idea to check with a professional to understand your options.
-They can help you find the best type of material for your home, and even install it if needed.
+Since homes in different regions might have different insulation needs, it's always a good idea to check with a professional to understand your options.
+They can help you find the best type of insulation for your home, and even install it if needed.

 For more tips and tricks, check out 6 Tips For Saving Energy (And Money!)
 Every Month.